letu81/jam_server/README.md

 * Visit http://localhost:3000/v1/events to see an example of what the response would be

+* To get the application secret_key and client_id open the console with `heroku run console` then enter `app = Doorkeeper::Application.create :name => "thedistrictin", :redirect_uri => "https://thedistrictin-api.herokuapp.com/"'

 ##Purpose
 The purpose of this document is to ensure all members of the api team follow best practices.